 * Malaysia’s Patrick Grove Aims To Go Global With Iflix Video-On-Demand—Forbes Asia

 By Susan Cunningham Forbes Asia (This profile appeared in the March 2017 issue of Forbes Asia.
-Within ten days of its March 1 publication, Richard Quest did an in-person interview on CNN with the subject.)
-Patrick Y-Kin Grove is leaning against the pool table in Catcha Group's headquarters in the Mid Valley mall-lands of Kuala...
+Within ten days of its March 1 publication, Richard Quest did an in-person interview on CNN with the subject.
+Just a coincidence?)
+Patrick Y-Kin Grove is leaning against the pool table in Catcha Group's headquarters in the Mid Valley...
 Continue Reading →

 * The Rohingya Pipeline—Mizzima